-For years, millions of brands have flocked to Instagram to spread awareness to millennials, Gen Z, and members of other generations on the app.
+For years, millions of brands have flocked to Instagram and Facebook to spread awareness to millennials, Gen Z, and members of other generations on the app.

-And, at this point, Instagram marketing has proven to be a smart tactic.
-Currently, 90% of Instagram's 1 billion-plus user base follows a Business page on the platform.
+And, at this point, marketing on these platforms has proven to be a smart tactic.
+On Instagram alone, 90% of its 1 billion-plus users follows a Business page on the platform.

-But this summer, with the launch of Facebook Shops, Instagram Checkout, and Instagram Live Shopping, many of the friction points between discovering products on Instagram and buying them have been eliminated.
+Now, with Facebook's launches of Facebook Shops, Instagram Checkout, and Live Shopping in the last 12 months, many of the tiny remaining friction points between discovering and buying products on social media platforms have been eliminated.

-In this blog post, I'll highlight the three free, new tools that brands can use to make sales directly from Instagram's platform, as well as any brand requirements for using them.
+In this blog post, I'll highlight the newest free features that brands can use to make sales directly from Instagram's or Facebook's platform, as well as any brand requirements for using them.

 3 New Instagram Shopping Tools to Know About